How the Predator UAV Works

 Image courtesy AFCESA

-As an aircraft, the Predator UAV is little more than a super-fancy remote-controlled plane.
-But this simple design lends itself well to the Predator's intended functions.
-Below you can see the placement of components:
+As an aircraft, the Predator UAV was little more than a super-fancy, remote-controlled plane.
+But this simple design lent itself well to the Predator's intended functions.
+Below, check out the placement of components:

 1. Synthetic Aperture Radar (SAR) Antenna